AI Agents for Inventory Control: Human-LLM-OR Complementarity: Human-AI Complementarity

 \subsubsection{Population-level complementarity.}

 We evaluate the population-level complementarity effect defined in Section~\ref{sec:complementarity_theory}.
-In our experiment, each run corresponds to one of three scenarios $z$, one per instance, where the demand realizations and inventory arrivals are held fixed across decision-making methods.
-We plug in estimates of the population means $f_H(z) = \bE_i[f_H^{(i)}(z)]$ and $f_{H+AI}(z) = \bE_i[f_{H+AI}^{(i)}(z)]$ using sample averages over the participants for each $z$.
-Averaging over the three scenarios gives $\bE_z[\hat{f}_{H+AI}(z)] = 0.5338$ and $\bE_z[\max\{\hat{f}_H(z),\,f_{AI}(z)\}] = 0.4842$, so To test whether this effect is significantly positive, we bootstrap over participants\footnote{The bootstrap is run with 10{,}000 replicates, resampled within each mode-instance cell.} and obtain a one-sided $p$-value of $0.00010$.
-Thus, our results exhibit population-level human--AI complementarity: averaged across scenarios, the human--AI team outperforms the better of the human-only and AI-only benchmarks.
+We apply the framework separately to each of the three instances, with demand realizations and inventory arrivals held fixed across decision-making methods.
+We plug in estimates of the population means $\bar{y}_H = \bE_i[y_H^{(i)}]$ and $\bar{y}_{H+AI} = \bE_i[y_{H+AI}^{(i)}]$ using sample averages over participants for each instance.
+Averaging over the three instances gives $\hat{\bar{y}}_{H+AI} = 0.5338$ and $\max\{\hat{\bar{y}}_H,\,y_{AI}\} = 0.4842$, so To test whether this effect is significantly positive, we bootstrap over participants\footnote{The bootstrap is run with 10{,}000 replicates, resampled within each mode-instance cell.} and obtain a one-sided $p$-value of $0.00010$.
+Thus, our results exhibit population-level human--AI complementarity: averaged across instances, the human--AI team outperforms the better of the human-only and AI-only benchmarks.
 In relative terms, our estimate corresponds to a $0.0496/0.4842 \approx 10.2\%$ gain over the best non-collaborative baseline.